ADS4GPTs/ads4gpts/frontend/react/README.md

 />
 ```

-## Running the Playground App
+## Playground App

-The repository includes a playground app in the playground folder, allowing you to test and experiment with the AdCard component.
+The repository includes a playground app located in the playground folder, providing a platform to test and experiment with the styling of the AdCard component.
+The app is available online at [Ads4GPTs Playground](https://ads4gpts-playground.vercel.app/) or can be installed and run locally.

 ### Installation